Common Water Heater Problems

 - Leaking pressure relief valve

-Since water heaters usually hold 50 gallons of water, failure can lead to a catastrophic flood.
+Since water heaters usually hold 50 gallons of water, failure can cause a catastrophic flood.

-Like with any other appliance, regular maintenance is crucial.
-We suggest reading up on our Advantage Program to potentially avoid problems with your water heater.
+Like with any other appliance, regular maintenance is critical.
+We advise checking out our Advantage Program to potentially avoid problems with your water heater.